Chart Color Schemes

 Burns Beach lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Burns Beach's population is estimated at around 4,886 as of Nov 2025.
-This reflects an increase of 815 people (20.0%) since the 2021 Census, which reported a population of 4,071 people.
-The change is inferred from the resident population of 4,801 estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and an additional 245 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,476 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Burns Beach's 20.0% growth since the 2021 census exceeded the national average (9.7%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 72.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on ABS population updates and AreaSearch analysis, the population of Burns Beach was estimated at around 4,886 as of Feb 2026.
+This figure reflects an increase of 815 people since the 2021 Census, which reported a population of 4,071.
+The change is inferred from AreaSearch's resident population estimate of 4,801 following examination of ABS ERP data release in Jun 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 1,476 persons per square kilometer, higher than average national locations assessed by AreaSearch.
+Burns Beach's growth of 20% since the 2021 census exceeded the national average (9.9%).
+Population growth was primarily driven by overseas migration contributing approximately 72%.

 Frequently Asked Questions - Population